 - If your income is greater than your long-term care costs, you won’t qualify for Medicaid and wouldn’t benefit from a Partnership policy.
 People in this situation can consider a standard long-term care insurance policy—perhaps with an unlimited benefit maximum.

 - Income can guide you to a benefit selection.
 For example, if care averages $200 per day in your area, and you can afford to pay $30 a day from your income, you might purchase a policy for $170 a day for a lower premium than a $200/day policy.
-(In higher cost areas like New York, Connecticut or California, you would probably be purchasing policies in the $250-300+/day range – the average cost of care in Connecticut, for example, is $370, according to the 2012 MetLife Market Survey of Long-Term Care Costs.
+(In higher cost areas like New York, Connecticut or California, you would probably be purchasing policies in the $300+/day range – the average cost of a semi-private room in Connecticut, for example, is $444, according to the Connecticut State Office of Policy and Management.
 Just be careful—if your care costs more than the insurance policy pays in benefits, you will be responsible for paying the additional costs, and don’t forget that drugs and medical supplies are usually billed on top of the room and board charge for facility care.
 Consider carefully how much you can afford to pay out of your income and insure yourself adequately.
 The Partnership policies include an inflation benefit for appropriate ages so that inflation doesn’t erode your benefit.

 For many people, however, the Partnership LTCI policies offer a wonderful alternative to transferring assets and relying on the government (Medicaid) to pay for their long-term care expenses.